Home

 |

 As a baby, Candace was brought by her parents and siblings over the state line to a new home in or near Bruceton Mills, Preston County, VA (later West Virginia).
 She was admitted to membership of the Hazel Run Baptist Church near Bruceton Mills at the age of 15, under the name "Canadee Pringey."
 At the age of 18, on Oct.
 2, 1864, she was united in the bonds of matrimony with 26-year-old Preston County resident Henson Smith Liston (1838-1890).
 The marriage took place less than two months after his return home from service in the Civil War, at the home of the bride's brother Philip in Bruceton Mills.
 Rev. G.W.
 Hertzog officiated.
 Among the witnesses to their nuptials were Candace's sister Abbie Martin as well as her brother and sister in law Herman and Sarah M. Pringey, with these same two women later helping in the births of some of the Liston children.
-Henson stood five feet, 10½ inches tall and weighed 155 lbs.
+Henson stood 5 feet, 10½ inches tall and weighed 155 lbs.
 During the war, he had served with his future brother in law Herman Pringey in the 6th West Virginia Cavalry, Company H and 3rd West Virginia Infantry, Company H. He enlisted on June 25, 1861.

 The couple produced nine known children -- Joseph Butler Liston, Jennie Amelia Connelly, Francis M. Liston, John P. Liston, Roy Smith Liston, Charles Ross Liston, Luru May Weir, Blanche Abigail Scarr and Henson Glenn Liston -- born over a 22-year sweep between 1865 and 1887.
 Candace is known to have attended the wedding of her sister Abbie to Civil War veteran Jacob T. Martin on March 5, 1865 in Brandonville, WV.
 After three years in Preston County, in about 1867, the Listons made the life changing decision to migrate westward to Iowa.
 They first came to Muscatine County, where they stayed for two years.
-Then in about 1869 they relocated again to a farm in Cumberland, Cass County.
-Their tract of land was comprised of 80 acres of "wild land" in section 1 of Noble Township.
-The following year, in 1870, he was elected a trustee of Noble Township.
-At some point he succeeded Samuel Newlon as postmaster of Newlons Grove (formerly Edna), Iowa, and was succeeded by Robert Magarell.

 In January 1890, claiming disability from lung and loose bowel problems, Henson was awarded a federal pension as reward for his military service.
 Jacob H. Liston and Herman Pringey, both of whom had served in the same regiment, both testified in writing to their knowledge of his ailments.
 [App. #748.531; Cert. #578.086] But he was not able to take advantage of the financial windfall for long.
 Just eight months later, under medical treatment for pneumonia by Dr. C.M.
 Schindel, he died in Cumberland, Noble Township, Cass County on Aug.
 2, 1890, at the age of 51 years, 7 months and 22 days.
 Burial was in Newlons Grove Cemetery near Cumberland.
 Candace was left with five children under the age of 16.
 She survived her husband by a remarkable 48 years.
-She applied for and began receiving her husband's monthly pension payments.
-[App.
-459.991; Cert. #291.173, XC 2.64.467] Among those friends providing supporting testimony for her claim were her sister Abbie Martin, now living in Gallion, Cass County, and the cashier of the Cumberland Savings Bank.
-In 1910, living in Cumberland, she headed a household which included her son Francis and daughter Blanche.
-She relied on the pension for her income, and the two adult children generated additional support for the family, he as a salesman for an implement house, and she as an assistant in the local post office.
+She remained on their farm until 1895 and then moved into town.
+Recalled granddaughter Claire (Scarr) Slack:

 ~ Son Joseph Butler Liston ~ Son Joseph Butler Liston (1865-1944) was born in 1865 in Preston County, WV.
 As an infant, he traveled with his parents to Muscatine County, IA, where they stayed for two years, and then in 1869 relocated again to a farm in Cumberland, Cass County, IA.
 On Oct.
 24, 1894, at the age of 29, he married 20-year-old Lulu Pearl Howard (1874-1942), an Illinois native and the daughter of Willis B. and Kimetia (Brenneman) Howard.
 Their nuptials were held in Bear Grove Township.
 The couple produced three children -- Velma Hoyt, Howard Ronald Liston and Marvel Hoyt.
 Circa 1900, when the federal census enumeration was made, the Liston family made their home on a farm in Noble Township, Cass County.
 At that time, Albert Rush, age 22 and unmarried, dwelled under their roof and worked as a servant.
 They relocated during the decade of the 1900s to a farm in Union Township, Cass County.
 Up until about 1912, when the family needed to travel from Cumberland to Atlantic, perhaps twice a year. they did so in a wagon drawn by a team of livestock.
 The 20-mile trip took up to three hours to complete one-way.
 Many years later, daughter Velma told a Des Moines Register reporter that her father had in 1912 bought the family's first automobile, an Oakland, and that had cut driving time from Cumberland to Atlantic to an hour.
 They remained in Union as of 1920, when Lulu's widowed father lived in the household.
 The farm on which they resided up to 1924 was located one and a half miles south of Cumberland.
 In 1924, they moved into the town of Cumberland, Union Townshp, where Joseph supplemented his income as a high school custodian.
 The 1930 U.S. Census lists the family in Cumberland, with 21-year-old daughter Marvel and Lulu's 80-year-old father still in the home.
 The Listons' nest in Cumberland was empty as of 1940.
 The family was plunged into mourning when Lulu passed away in 1942.
 Burial was in Newlons Grove Cemetery.
 Joseph survived for another two years as a widower.
 Poor health caused him to retire from the school position in about 1943.
 Sadly, he suffered a stroke and died on Nov.
 15, 1944.
 An obituary in the Council Bluffs (IA) Nonpareil said he was survived by five grandchildren and six great-grandchildren.